rook/rook/Documentation/ceph-cluster-crd.md

       - name: b
       - name: c
   cephVersion:
-    # Stretch cluster support upstream is only planned starting in Ceph Pacific.
+    # Stretch cluster is supported in Ceph Pacific or newer.
-    # Until Pacific is released, the stretch cluster is **experimental**.
-    image: ceph/daemon-base:latest-master
+    image: ceph/ceph:v16.2.1
     allowUnsupported: true
   # Either storageClassDeviceSets or the storage section can be specified for creating OSDs.
   # This example uses all devices for simplicity.